-- In the left-hand column of the import panel, select a source, then select ‘include subfolders’
+In the left-hand column of the import panel, select a source (a camera memory card or folder in the Finder), then select ‘include subfolders’

-- In the upper middle section of the import panel, select Move [move photos to a new location and add to catalog].
+In the upper middle section of the import panel, select Copy [which will copy photos to a new location and add to catalog].

 NOTE: it is a good idea to add a date to the filename for search and find functionality as well as sustaining an organized archive.

-- Then, in the section below, navigate to and select the PHOTOGRAPHS_MASTER folder.
+Then, in the section below, navigate to and select the PHOTOGRAPHS folder.
 You will see now an italicized list of folders appear below and within the master folder, with a set of check marks, and reflecting the structure described in the preceding step.

-- For future imports, and once you are certain that your workflow is functioning as you need, image files and/or folders needing to be imported into Lightroom may simply be dragged into TO_PROCESS, rather than copied.
+For future imports, and once you are certain that your workflow is functioning as you need, image files and/or folders simply go the the Import panel, select the preset, check that the following selections are in place: